ousaro/HabitTracker/README.md

 ### 📝 Habit Management
 - **Create Custom Habits**: Set up personalized habits with names, descriptions, and categories
 - **Flexible Scheduling**: Support for daily, weekly, and custom frequency patterns
-- **Visual Customization**: Choose from a variety of colors and icons for each habit
 - **Habit Categories**: Organize habits into predefined categories (Health, Productivity, Personal, etc.)
 - **Drag & Drop Ordering**: Customize the order of your habits with intuitive drag-and-drop functionality
 - **Active/Inactive States**: Temporarily disable habits without losing historical data